 It was recently estimated that the worldwide animation production market is believed to proceed around a whopping $50 billion and $70 billion.
 This number is on the rise when new studios started working from home because of the pandemic, and we can predict, between the years 2021 to 2025, animation outsourcing contracts will reach their peak.

-It’s worth noting that even famous tv shows like “The Simpsons” and “Futurama” have resulted from extensive outsourcing teams completing the pipeline.
+Did you know that famous tv shows like “The Simpsons” and “Futurama” extensively relied on outsourcing teams to complete the pipeline?

 The first hunch you might have about outsourcing is that it might reduce the quality of the final product.
 However, according to Wikipedia, many entertainment giants such as Walt Disney, Warner Bros, Cartoon Network, and IMAX are beginning to outsource an increasing amount of their animation production to different countries and studios.
 The reason is clear; the higher the production rate, the more funding the studios will receive for new projects.